-Pre-test counselling and informed consent is required before any genetic testing.
-In some states the treating team can offer 'mainstream' diagnostic genetic testing, after which referral is made to a familial cancer service if a pathogenic gene variant is identified.
-The familial cancer service can provide risk management advice, facilitate family risk notification and arrange predictive genetic testing for the family.
+Pre-test counselling and informed consent is required before any genetic testing in any setting.
+A familial cancer service can organise this, as well as provide risk management advice, facilitate family risk notification and arrange predictive cascade genetic testing for the family.